Bardienus Pieter Duisterhof

 TartanCalib: Iterative Wide-Angle Lens Calibration using Adaptive SubPixel Refinement of AprilTags

-Bardienus P Duisterhof, Yaoyu Hu, Si Heng Teng, Michael Kaess, Sebastian Scherer
+Bardienus P. Duisterhof, Yaoyu Hu, Si Heng Teng, Michael Kaess, Sebastian Scherer project website / arXiv / video / code

 In this work we present our methodology for accurate wide-angle calibration.
 Our pipeline generates an intermediate model, and leverages it to iteratively improve feature detection and eventually the camera parameters.